What is the lambda function in python? Explain with an example

 Explanation: Here an anonymous function is defined with keyword lambda.
 Passing two arguments a & b with one expression a - b

-Normal function in python defined using keyword def but anonymous function is defined by using lambda keyword. lambda functions help to reduce lines of code as we don’t need to define normal functions using the def keyword for one line expression code.
+Normal function in python is defined using keyword def but anonymous function is defined by using lambda keyword. lambda functions help to reduce lines of code as we don’t need to define normal functions using the def keyword for one line expression code.

 Lambda function are mostly used with built-in functions such as filter, map & reduce function